 An explosion in coffee chains has left few of the country’s high streets without their own branch of Costa or Starbucks.
 In fact, Costa is the most successful coffee brand in the UK – it was the most visited coffee shop in Britain in 2018, according to Statista.
 The brand boasted 2,422 stores across the UK as of the 2018 fiscal year, and was recently acquired by Coca-Cola.

 Furthermore, as the nation’s pubs continue to struggle, there's a growing market for boutique and independent cafés that offer an alternative place to catch up with friends, relax with a book, or even do some work.

-Convenience is one of the key elements driving consumer behaviour – indeed, “convenience and the rise of non-specialist outlets” was recently identified by Seasons for Coffee, a coffee product and advice brand.
+Convenience is one of the key elements driving consumer behaviour.
 So when choosing a location for your café, be sure to consider how convenient it is to get to – is it close to transport links, as well as shopping centres and other amenities?
 Alternatively, you could also explore the possibility of offering coffee as an additional service within a convenience store.